Akronix/akronix.github.io/_posts/2020-03-08-scandinavia-baltics-trip.md

 Of course, there are many good experiences and positive learnings.
 Even re-new excitement to meet other parts of the world.
 But I also considered these downsides while traveling this time...maybe I need a break?

+I want to take this opportunity to also **thank all the people** who, in one way or another, have helped me along the journey.
+It's really hopeful to experience how people can be so helpful benevolently :heart::heart::heart:.

 ## Coming back to the real world

 Now, since I arrived to Madrid, I feel burden by all the things that I wanted to get done as fast as possible; curiously mixed with other times of plain boredom, where I feel a lack of motivation and loneliness.